 Romance and Reality

-Romance and Reality also highlights the contrasts between folklife and folklore. importance of Folklife, which deals with objects, the skills needed to produce them and their place in the lives of the people; and Folklore, which deals with stories, myths and traditional beliefs outside formal religion.
+Romance and Reality also highlights the contrasts between folklife and folklore.
+It shows that folklife deals with objects, the skills needed to produce them and their place in the lives of the people; while folklore deals with stories, myths and traditional beliefs outside formal religion.

 This exhibition shows that while life in rural Ireland was popularly portrayed as simple and romantic, the reality was very different

 Explore the subject of the Folklife Collections further.Read more

 If you enjoy this you may also like